MediaComem/comem-archidep/ex/render-database-deployment.md

 [PostgreSQL][postgresql] 14.6

-This guide assumes that you are familiar with [git][git-slides] and that you have a basic understanding of what a Platform-as-a-Service is.
+This guide assumes that you are familiar with [Git][git-slides] and that you have a basic understanding of what a Platform-as-a-Service is.

 :warning: **Work on your local machine, NOT your Azure server**.
 The goal of